 The essence of an efficient referral service is an easy communication triangle between the first opinion veterinary surgeon, us and the owners of the animal.

 We will always ask for full clinical history and all relevant lab or histopathology reports before we see a case.
 If appropriate, any radiographs or advanced imaging can also be sent.
+We may also request photos to be submitted for evaluation.

 Our policy is to have a clinical report emailed to the referring vet on the day of surgery.
 This report should be in the referring practice before the animal has returned home so everyone involved in the case is aware of the treatment that has been performed.
 We are aware that information about the treatment and medications used may be required once the animal is again under your care.